-WordSpace’s Board of Directors is comprised of working writers, critics, musicians, artists and educators.
+WordSpace Board and Staff are comprised of working writers, critics, musicians, artists and educators:

 Charles Dee Mitchell is a freelance writer based in Dallas.
 Locally he has been a contributor to The Dallas Observer and The Dallas Morning News, and he is a frequent contributor to Art in America.
 He has written essays for exhibitions at The Dallas Museum of Art, The Columbus (Ohio) Museum of Art, The UCLA Armand Hammer Museum, and many other commercial and non-profit exhibition spaces.
 In 2008 he retired from Half Price Books, Records, and Magazines, where he was Executive Vice President of New Media Purchases and Proprietary Publishing.
 He is also active on the Dallas Video Festival board.
 Read Dee’s Blog at www.potatoweather.blogspot.com.
 Dee also serves as Programs co-chair with Karen X Minzer.